EA31337/EA31337/README.md

 ## About the project

-The project aims to deliver fully working EA at the professional level.
+The project aims to deliver fully working EA at the advanced level.

-It implements algorithms for managing multiple strategies on different timeframes at once.
+It implements algorithm for managing multiple strategies on different timeframes at once.

 Please follow [Wiki Home page](https://github.com/EA31337/EA31337/wiki) for the available documentation pages.